 I was painfully shy at one time, and I understand the stuckness and pain of it.
 I feel called to help quiet girls who feel stuck.
-I’ve begun some projects that might interest you too, described at the end.

 I was that super shy kid while growing up, who could barely get a word out of my mouth even though I craved being heard and understood.
 It was more painful than it needed to be.

 I have broken free of that shyness grip and I have studied how I did it, and how others have done it.
 I know how to help.
 I feel called to pass it on.

 Today I understand my introverted side, the part of me that needs quiet time more than extroverts do.
 There’s nothing wrong with that.
 Quiet is a beautiful thing!